What is the main source of law authorising this entity form?

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

-A Chusik Hoesa may issue different classes of shares as to the distribution of profit by dividends, the distribution of the surplus assets, the exercise of voting rights at a general meeting of shareholders, repayment, conversion, etc. The types and the number of such classes of shares to be issued shall be specified in the Articles of Incorporation.
+A Chusik Hoesa may issue different classes of shares as to the distribution of profit by dividends, the distribution of the surplus assets, the exercise of voting rights at a general meeting of shareholders, repayment, conversion, etc. The types and the number of such classes of shares to be issued are specified in the Articles of Incorporation.

 What documentation is required for the transfer of ownership interests?